 People driving or operating vessels in Jersey waters will be required to take a breath test if they're caught driving carelessly under new maritime rules agreed by the States Assembly.

-Politicians have agreed changes to harbour regulations regarding inshore safety.
+Politicians have agreed changes to harbour regulations regarding inshore safety, which will come into effect on Tuesday, 18 November.

 They introduce penalties for those found guilty of causing harm to others within Jersey's territorial waters.